developmentseed/stac-auth-proxy/README.md

 ### Data filtering via CQL2

-In order to provide row-level content filtering, the system supports generating CQL2 filters based on request context.
+The system supports generating CQL2 filters based on request context to provide row-level content filtering.
 These CQL2 filters are then set on outgoing requests prior to the upstream API.

 > [!IMPORTANT]
 > The upstream STAC API must support the [STAC API Filter Extension](https://github.com/stac-api-extensions/filter/blob/main/README.md).